JeimyGar/Bike_Data/README.md

 ```
-This SQL code was used to join the collective 12 month data and determine the use patterns for bikes throught the day
+This SQL code was used to join the collective 12 month data and determine the use patterns for bikes throught the day.
+CASE WHEN was used to select data from different times of the day.
+A subquery was used to
 ```Sql
 SELECT CASE WHEN EXTRACT(HOUR FROM started_at) >= 23 OR EXTRACT(HOUR FROM started_at) <= 4 THEN 'Night' WHEN EXTRACT(HOUR FROM started_at)BETWEEN 5 AND 11 THEN 'Morning' WHEN EXTRACT(HOUR FROM started_at)BETWEEN 12 AND 17 THEN 'Afternoon' WHEN EXTRACT(HOUR FROM started_at) BETWEEN 18 AND 22 THEN 'Evening' END AS Time_d,
 SUM(Total_length) AS Total_ride_length_seconds